ibm-cloud-docs/discovery-data/backup.md

 To back up and restore this user data from version 2.1.3, see [Backing up user data](/docs/discovery-data?topic=discovery-data-backup-restore#backup-user-data) and [Restoring user data](/docs/discovery-data?topic=discovery-data-backup-restore#restore-user-data).
 Otherwise, you can migrate data other than those previously listed from version 2.1.2 to 2.1.3 by using the version 2.1 backup scripts.
 To access these scripts, see [Backup scripts](/docs/discovery-data?topic=discovery-data-backup-restore#backup-scripts).

-To configure your version 2.1.3 Box or Local File System crawlers as they are in older versions, log in to your {{site.data.keyword.discovery-data_short}} version 2.1.3 instance, and update the configuration of your Box or Local File System crawlers.
+To configure your version 2.1.3 Salesforce, JDBC, or Local File System crawlers as they are in older versions, log in to your {{site.data.keyword.discovery-data_short}} version 2.1.3 instance, and update the configuration of your Salesforce, JDBC, or Local File System crawlers.
 To configure specific data sources, see [Configuring {{site.data.keyword.discovery-data_short}} data sources](/docs/discovery-data?topic=discovery-data-collection-types).
+You can also configure your version 2.1.3 Salesforce or JDBC crawlers as they are in older versions by using the backup and restore scripts.
+To migrate your Salesforce or JDBC crawlers, see [Migrating Salesforce or JDBC crawlers](/docs/discovery-data?topic=discovery-data-backup-restore#migrate-salesforce-jdbc).

 In {{site.data.keyword.discovery-data_short}} version 2.1.2 and earlier, the following data is not automatically backed up and restored when you back up and restore your {{site.data.keyword.discovery-data_short}} instance: